-Complete the online application, or try your luck in the store.
+Register with Starbucks, complete the online application, or try your luck in the store

 It is not possible to get a job directly in a STARBUCKS store anymore–you need to apply online.
 At least officially.
-Try to write as much information as possible when completing your online application, and try to make it relevant.
+After registering with STARBUCKS, you should try and write as much information as possible when completing your online application.
+Try to make it relevant.

-Pick more job locations and positions, to further improve your chances of getting an invitation for an interview with the company.
+Pick more job locations and positions to further improve your chances of getting an invitation for an interview with the company.
+You give yourself more chances of applying where a vacancy is currently available.

-Completing all fields on the application you show them that you really want the job, and do not take their online application lightly.
-The more serious you are on your application, the more serious they will be while considering your application.
+Completing all fields on the application, you show them that you really want the job, and do not take their online application process lightly.
+The more serious you are during the online application process, the more serious they will be while considering your application.

-Alternatively you can try walking to a store, or having a coffee a few times in a place, trying to build relationship with one of the baristas.
+Alternatively you can try walking to a store, or having a coffee a few times in a place, trying to build relationship with one of the baristas–friendly relationship, of course, not a love affair :).

-Later on, you can tell them that you would like to work in the store, and ask them whether they could not help you with your dream.
+Later on you can tell them that you would like to work in the store, and ask them whether they could not help you with your dream job.
 Officially it is not allowed to apply for a job in this way, but it does happen.
-At the end of the day personal referrals still count for many new hires at STARBUCKS.
+At the end of the day personal referrals still count for many new hires at STARBUCKS, and in any other famous retailer in the world.

 Show passion and determination when you finally get the chance to speak with the shift/store manager.